CDCgov/covid19-forecast-hub/model-output/README.md

 ## Target Data

-This project treats laboratory-confirmed COVID-19 hospital admissions data reported through CDC's NHSN (National Health Safety Network) system as the target ("gold standard") data for forecasting.
-The specific forecasting target is epiweekly total incident hospital admissions.
+This project treats laboratory-confirmed COVID-19 hospital admissions data, and percent of emergency department visits due to COVID-19 as the target ("gold standard") data for forecasting.
+The specific forecasting targets are epiweekly total incident hospital admissions and epiweekly percent of emergency department visits due to COVID-19.

-Details on data schemas and endpoints will be updated as information becomes available.
+These data are reported through CDC's NHSN (National Health Safety Network) and NSSP (National Syndromic Surveillance Program) systems

-NHSN's [Hospital Respiratory Reporting](https://www.cdc.gov/nhsn/psc/hospital-respiratory-reporting.html) page contains a useful overview of the dataset.
+Further information on the data can be found at the NHSN's [Hospital Respiratory Reporting](https://www.cdc.gov/nhsn/psc/hospital-respiratory-reporting.html) page and NSSP's [Emergency Department Visit Trajectories](https://data.cdc.gov/Public-Health-Surveillance/NSSP-Emergency-Department-Visit-Trajectories-by-St/rdmq-nq56/about_data) page.

 ## Forecast submission formatting